Thesuperdog225/NETCDF-Downloader/README.md

    - To select range of models use = 1:5 or 6:15
    - You can find what the number ranges repersent below, in Model/Scenario/Variable List.
 4. After you have Model, Scenario, Variables, and Year variables set you can simply run the program
 5. If there is an error in the download make sure to check the last file it was downloading.
-It could be half downloaded and the program doesn't know the difference between a partial download and complete one.
+It could be half downloaded and the program doesn't know the difference between a partial download and complete download.
 Delete the affected file and restart the program.
 It will then skip the completed files without you having to change user settings.

 ## Model and Scenario Ranges
 participation (pr)|